gear/gear.github.io/aboutme.md

 - _MEXT Scholarship_ - `2015`.
 Awarded by the Japanese Ministry of Education, Culture, Sports, Science and Technology for Master studies at Tokyo Institute of Technology.

-### my short story

-My name is Hoang NT (Nguyễn Thái Hoàng or Hoang Nguyen), I am a researcher in the field of complex network and machine learning.
-I was born in Hanoi, Vietnam.
-Growing up I thought that I would become a doctor.
-Back then, due to the lack of child-friendly entertainment methods, I had to read Easten medical books and old physics books translated from Russian.
-Back in the days, Newton and Einstein were my inspiration to study physics.
-During undergrad, I discovered the wonderful world of MIT OpenCourseWare, and my breath was taken away by lectures from Walter Lewin, Gilbert Strangs, and Pattrick Henry Winston.
-Today, I am doing my best to study with the hope that one day I can become a professor who can deliver kick-ass lectures.